amrendra007/Messaging-app/README.md

         "password": "qwert123"
     }

-### 3. POST /sendmessage - Using this api endpoint a logged in user can send message to another user.
+### 3. POST /sendmessage
+Using this api endpoint a logged in user can send message to another user.
-provide subject(subject of message), message(actual message), toUser(sender's username)
+Provide subject(subject of message), message(actual message), toUser(sender's username)

 #### How to make req to send message:
 Example: